 A bright summer day on the Bow River Pathway.

 Ultimately, if you want a longer ride with beautiful views along the river, then the Bow River Pathway is the place for you.
-This is one of my all-time favourites in Calgary.
+This is one of my all-time favourite bike paths in Calgary.

 Bow River Bike Path Calgary